OrdinaryMagician/kirin_m/README.md

 *"I am no stranger to the power of flight, and its many dangers..."*

 Allows you to fly about.
 Its effects can be toggled at will *(do watch out for heights when you do so)*.
 Due to its fragility, it will shatter should you travel too far of a distance through portals.

+### Elemental Coating *[Radsuit]*

+*"Earth has become quite dangerous since the invasion.
+Lava seeps in from Hell itself, and toxic waste is abound..."*

+Allows you to harmlessly wade through hazardous liquids for a limited time.

+### Omnisight *[Computer Map]*

+*"Seems people are passing these around so others can find their way...
+Most useful."*

+Connected to your phone, this will fill in the rough outline of the map.

 ## Ammo Management